 Having coached Maureen Beck, Emmett was selected by USA Climbing to be the Head Coach for the Team USA Paraclimbing team for the 2018 World Championships in Innsbruck, Austria.
 During this competition Team USA brought 34 athletes, 6 of which made finals.
 Of those 6, 5 became medalists, earning 1 gold, 2 silver, and 3 bronze medals.

-Emmett is still competing to this day and is currently setting and coaching at the DBC while looking for private opportunities to coach and work with youth, adaptive, and adult climbers of all levels to help them reach their climbing and fitness goals.
-He is also available as a routesetting contractor.
+Emmett is still competing to this day and is currently setting and coaching at Colorado Academy while looking for private opportunities to coach and work with youth, adaptive, and adult climbers of all levels to help them reach their climbing and fitness goals.
+He is also available as a routesetting contractor for competitions, homewalls, and everything in-between.